On this page

 - Women's Studies International - Key database for issues related to women or gender

 - Sociological Abstracts : Sociological aspects of twenty-nine broad topics, including anthropology, business, collective behaviour, community development, disaster studies, education, environmental studies, gender studies, etc.

 - CBCA Complete - Canadian Business and Current Affairs (CBCA) - indexes trade & scholarly journals;management, accounting, finance, marketing, industries, country profiles, labour

-- Canadian Electronic Library from desLibris - full-text; public policy documents from institutes, think-tanks, research groups
+- Canada Commons (formerly, Canadian Electronic Library from desLibris) - for public policy documents from Canadian institutes, think-tanks and research groups.

 Business, economic and legal databases